ArkEcosystemArchive/docs-legacy/docs/api/public/v2/wallets.md

 }
 ```

-## List all sent transactions of a wallet
+## List All Sent Transactions of a Wallet

 The inverse of `transactions/received`.